-The recipient of the Cecil B. DeMille Lifetime Achievement Award at the Golden Globes often has the tall task of delivering a speech for the ages.
-With the exception of Oprah Winfrey in 2018, most winners will use their acceptance speech time to take a trip down memory lane and cover their career highlights.
+The recipient of the Cecil B. deMille Lifetime Achievement Award at the Golden Globes often has the tall task of delivering a speech for the ages.
+With the exception of Oprah Winfrey in 2018, most winners will use their acceptance speech time to take a trip down memory lane and cover off the many highlights of their career.

-The subject of her speech took direct aim at the Hollywood Foreign Press Association, a committee of 87 journalists who are paid to decide who wins such awards at the Golden Globes.
+The subject of her speech took direct aim at the Hollywood Foreign Press Association, a committee of 87 journalists who are paid to decide who wins such awards.
 Of the members selected, not one of them is a Black person.

 We have a transcript of the powerful speech here.